AlecAivazis/bwl/alchemyLab.md

 **See Above**

 **Shadow of Ebonroc**: A debuff that falls on the person with highest threat and heals ebonroc for 25k when that person is hit by the boss.

 _Strategy_

 Without Flame Buffet forcing you into a tight position, this fight is largely an easier version of Firemaw.
+Three tanks are recommended and they should cycle taunts after one of them gets Shadows of
+Ebonroc.

 **Notes**